-If you are working in an environment with many terminals, you might find it easier to configure the terminals automatically with a pre-defined configuration file, rather than configuring each terminal individually.
+If you are working in an environment with many terminals, it often helps to configure terminals automatically with a pre-defined configuration file, rather than configuring each one individually.

 You will need to have your infrastructure planned out ahead of time, including the IP addresses, hostnames, and domain names of branch servers and terminals.
 You will also require the hardware (MAC) addresses of each terminal.